Electricity

 Share

 When market forces trample business plans, coal phaseouts tend to be expedited.
-Denmark, which has the highest share of wind power in electricity generation in the world, is now free from coal in the sector.
+Denmark, which has the highest share of wind power in electricity generation in the world, now has one coal plant left, struggling with heavy losses, as energy giant Ørsted has just shut down its last facility of the kind.
 Britain has scheduled its exit for this month.
 Slovakia closed its last such facility in March.

 Just a few years ago governments of European countries were hesitating to determine deadlines for the end of the use of the solid fossil fuel.
 In the meantime, owners of coal plants including state-owned power utilities have increasingly been calling it quits, facing competition from renewables and suffering from CO2 emissions costs and other environmental requirements.